Postpartum Depression: Symptoms and Treatments

 Postpartum psychosis

-With postpartum psychosis — a rare mental health condition that typically develops within the first week after delivery.
+Postpartum psychosis is a rare mental health condition that typically develops within the first week after delivery.
 The signs and symptoms are very severe.
 Signs and symptoms of postpartum psychosis may include:

 - Confusion and disorientation